mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 ## SUMMARY
 I feel like was **COOKED**

 This week started with me feeling fatigued from last Saturday's track workout.
 It took all week to get on the right side of fatigue and to compound that, I had a **ridiculously stiff neck** flare up.
+I opted for rest instead of 45 minutes on the rollers on Thursday and that may have helped my legs but my neck issue hasn't given up yet.

 ![This spot looks like a great place for an open water swim next summer.](/assets/jpg/mathesonlake-977x550.jpeg?v2 Matheson Lake Regional Park)